ever-co/ever-teams/README.md

 Ever® Gauzy Teams™ Platform (https://app.gauzy.team) is build on top of our Busines Management Platform (ERP/CRM/HRM) - Ever® Gauzy™ Platform (https://gauzy.co), which itself is a part of our larger Open Platform for On-Demand and Sharing Economies - Ever®.
 You can get more information about all our products at https://ever.co.

+**NOTE: Platform currently is in active development stage / WIP, please use with caution!**

 ## 🌼 Screenshots

 <details>